 The FATF developed guidance to assist countries to effectively and comprehensively criminalise terrorist financing, in a manner consistent with national legal systems.
 In particular, it focuses on how countries can fill gaps in their terrorist financing offence.
 The guidance sets out the specific elements that a country must implement to comply with the United Nations International Convention for the Suppression of the Financing of Terrorism (1999) and relevant United Nations Security Council Resolutions, and gives examples of the various approaches that countries have used to implement them in the context of their different legal and operational frameworks.

 In June 2016, the FATF revised its Recommendation 8 to ensure that its implementation is in line with the risk-based approach and does not disrupt or discourage legitimate non-profit activities.
-The FATF has updated its assessment Methodology for Recommendation 8 and Immediate Outcome 10 to bring it into line with those revisions.
+The FATF has updated its FATF issues new Mechanism to Strengthen Money Laundering and Terrorist Financing Compliance for Recommendation 8 and Immediate Outcome 10 to bring it into line with those revisions.
 Future assessments of members of the FATF and FATF-Style Regional Bodies will be conducted on the basis of this revised Methodology.
 They will focus on the extent to which measures being applied to NPOs are focused and proportionate, in line with the risk-based approach, such that NPOs are protected from terrorist financing abuse and legitimate charitable activities are not disrupted or discouraged.